musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 There's your second noble truth right there.
 So, most of the practice of metta is, in fact, creating dukkha, not eliminating it.
 Only when metta is done correctly is, in the sense of gladdening the mind.
 Wow, this feels good.
 Well, I feel safe.

 I feel secure.
 I feel comfortable.
 I feel satisfied, because satisfaction is the key ingredient for the sukha, and sukkah is exactly opposite of dukkha.
-So sukkah is the place that the Buddha is talking about when he says, dukkha naroda is to come to a state of satisfaction.
+So sukkah is the place that the Buddha is talking about when he says, dukkha Nirodha is to come to a state of satisfaction.
 Everything's okay.

 Everything is fine.
 Not a worry in the world.
 Is that right, Colin?
 Not a worry in the world.
 Everything is already okay.